JaneliaSciComp/figleaf/README.md

 ___

 #### Workflow #1: Create figshare articles in batches
-First, I create Python classes from a figshare JSON schema based on this page in figshare's API docs, [here](https://docs.figshare.com/#private_article_create):

-`datamodel-codegen --input example_from_docs.json --input-file-type json --force-optional --output figshare_models.py`

-Since figshare doesn't provide a schema, I don't know which metadata fields are mandatory or optional.
-So I'm just making everything optional.
+Before you can programmatically create a figshare article, you need two things: the metadata for the article, in a web-ready format (JSON) (authors, title, etc.); and you need a schema against which to validate those metadata, to make sure they're good to go.

+I created the schema first, by taking the essential metadata fields from the figshare metadata overview, [here] (https://help.figshare.com/article/figshare-metadata-schema-overview), and figshare's API docs, [here](https://docs.figshare.com/#private_article_create).
+See figleaf/READMEmodels.txt.

-Next, we need to include categories and keywords in our metadata, and we have to use figshare's numerical codes for the categories and keywords we want.
-(This is all required by figshare.)
+Before we can create a JSON document with metadata for the experiment, there are certain metadata fields we can only fill out by querying the figshare server.
+These are authors, categories, and keywords.
+We have to use figshare's numerical codes for the categories and keywords we want.
 I do this with my script `get_figshare_info.py`.
 For usage instructions, run that script with the `-h` flag.

-Next, I have the researcher's metadata in a **very** carefully formatted excel sheet, which I export to csv, and convert to JSON with `ingest_researcher_metadata.py`.
+Next, I combine the researcher's metadata and figshare's numerical codes into a **very** carefully formatted excel sheet, which I export to csv.
+Finally, I convert the csv to JSON (with compatibility checking) with `ingest_researcher_metadata.py`.

-Next, `create_private_article.py` POSTs a private article with metadata to figshare's database.
+Next, `create_and_publish.py` POSTs a private article with metadata to figshare's server, and give the user the option to add a DOI, add one or more data files, and publish (that is, make the private article public,) right away.

-Finally, `upload.py` PUTs a file on figshare associated with that article.
+Finally, `publish_existing.py` gives the user the option to PUT a file on figshare associated with that article.
+The user must know the article id to do this. create_and_publish.py prints the article id when the private article is created, so that's the easiest way to get the article id.
+In theory, you can also get all your articles with a GET request, though I'm struggling with this at the moment.

 ___